Evidence

 Read the full paper

-Clinical and outcome claims should be read in the context of the full paper, local clinical judgement, and the intended-use documentation supplied during procurement review.
+The figures on this page should be read in the context of the full paper, local clinical judgement, and the intended-use documentation supplied during procurement review.

 Clinical safety and NHS assurance